 Hotjar offers heatmap reports, session recordings, polls, surveys and more.

-HotJar is the latest SaaS success story to blaze its way across the web.
-It’s a jack of all trades type tool: an all-in-one tool that does heatmaps, scroll tracking, recordings, funnel tracking, form analysis, feedback polls, surveys, and more.
+HotJar is a jack of all trades type tool: an all-in-one tool that does heatmaps, scroll tracking, recordings, funnel tracking, form analysis, feedback polls, surveys, and more.

-And from what a few of our conversion experts have seen so far, it does all of those things about as well as you would expect from a jack of all trades.
+And from what a few of our Conversion Scientists have seen so far, it does all of those things about as well as you would expect from a jack of all trades.

 On the plus side, Hotjar has prioritized creating an exceptional user experience, so if you are a solo blogger wanting a feature-rich, easy-to-use toolkit in one place with a reasonable price tag, Hotjar might be the perfect choice for you.